Story-Chief/joomla-component-storychief/README.md

 2. Add a 'Custom Website' channel
 3. Set the webhook to: http(s)://mywebsite.com/component/storychief?task=webhook
 4. [Download](https://github.com/Story-Chief/joomla-component-storychief/releases/latest) & install the component
-5. Configure the plugin by saving your encryption key from StoryChief
+5. Configure the component by saving your encryption key from StoryChief
 6. Publish from Story Chief to your Joomla! website

 ## REQUIREMENTS
-- This plugin requires a Story Chief account.
+- This component requires a Story Chief account.
     - Not a Story Chief user yet?
 [Sign up](https://app.storychief.io/register) for free!
 - Joomla!
 3.9 or higher
 - PHP version 7.0 or higher